Jason2Brownlee/blog/content/posts/learn-machine-learning-algorithms.md

 This is how _we programmers_ learned a ton of algorithms and data structures in our CS or SWE degree, or whatever.

-As a pedagogy strategy, it's so much more effective than passively reading or playing with existing implementations of algorithms.
+As pedagogy, it's so much more effective than passively reading or playing with existing implementations of algorithms.

 Notice, youtube edutainment does not feature here at all.
 It's a terrible way to (deeply) learn a technical topic.